 Our Response to Legislation Changes in Queensland

-As communicated earlier this month, the Queensland Government are making changes to rental laws, some of which will be put into effect from this Thursday, May 1st, 2025.
+As communicated earlier this month, the Queensland Government have made changes to rental laws, some of which were put into effect from May 1st, 2025.

-It is also vital that you take note of the changes below, which we encourage you to explore in your own time.
-While we have made every effort to ensure you are compliant with the new legislation, it is ultimately your business’ responsibility to ensure that your processes align with your own agency’s interpretation of the law.
+It is vital that our Queensland clients take note of the changes below, which we encourage you to explore in your own time.
+While we have made every effort to ensure you are compliant with the new legislation, it is ultimately your business’ responsibility to ensure that your processes align with your agency’s own interpretation of the law.

 To read about the legislation changes in more detail, you can follow this link to the RTA website.